ChimentiMatt/movie-rating-predictor-machine-learning/README.md

-# 🎬 Movie Rating Prediction
+# 🎬 Movie Rating Predictor

 This program predicts how a user would rate a given movie by using **Machine Learning** models **Linear Regression** and **Random Forest Regressor**.